aclark4life/blog-2017/2011/05/27/new-plone-theming-has-arrived/index.rst

 .. post:: 2011/05/27
     :category: Plone

+**Due to the new Diazo theming features now available, I am very excited about the recent release of Plone 4.1rc2**

 **Edit2:**\ Enfold/Ploud.net looking for theme developers, see Alan Runyan's comment below.

 **Edit**: Laurence Rowe made new Diazo and plone.app.theming releases so the `zip file`_\ now works!
 Thanks Laurence.